 Copyright records held at The National Archives cover the years 1842 to 1924.
 During this period the law of copyright, though extremely complex in detail, rested substantially on an Act of 1842.
 This fixed the term of years during which copyright could be enjoyed as 42 years after publication or the life of the author plus 7 years, whichever should prove the longer.

-Registration at Stationers’ Hall (a condition of protection in all copyright legislation since 1709), was re-enacted.
+Registration at Stationers’ Hall (a condition of protection for a published work in all copyright legislation since 1709), was re-enacted.
 Entry was to be made:

 ‘in the Registry Book of the Stationers’ Company of the Title of such Book, the Time of the first Publication thereof, the Name and Place of Abode of the Publisher thereof, and the Name and Place of Abode of the Proprietor of the Copyright of the said Book…and it shall be lawful for every such registered Proprietor to assign his Interest… by making entry in the said book of Registry of such Assignment, and of the Name and Place of Abode of the Assignee thereof… such Assignment… shall be of the same Force and Effect as if such Assignment had been made by Deed’